Virtual events may sound like the company motto from 2020. But odds are, you and your company experienced a successful virtual conference or two.

 What’s the worst thing that can happen when you host a virtual conference?
 Nobody shows up.

 So to make sure that doesn’t happen, get your advertiser’s cap on and start marketing.
-Blast info about your virtual event through email subscriptions, social media, and other digital ads.
+Blast info about your event through email subscriptions, social media, and other digital ads.

 And make sure that everyone knows when, where, and at what time your virtual conference is taking place.